evalapplydotorg/tblm-private/content/posts/2019-09-28-your-side-of-the-bed-by-ila-aranya.md

 author: Ila Ananya
 category: fiction
 issue: 39
-summary: "This story is for those curious about the writing life, what it is to *be* a writer, to ache and love and absorb and remember.
+summary: "Aida and Ana; a useful tip about buying eggs; a flat called Sunny; and oh yes, poor Diya, she gets a raw deal, no doubt about it.
+This story is for those curious about the writing life, what it is to *be* a writer, to ache and love and absorb and remember.
 Your life, dear Reader, your life. "
 slug: ?p=905
 type: post
 year: "2019"